ualers/SoftwareAI/README.md

 #
 #
 #
-# 🧠 AI Team Company Owners
+# 🧠 AI Team Company Managers
 * **💭Concept**:
 The concept of an AI team within the company/organization in the Company Managers category is to replace the need to hire people to be the Company Managers